LucianoCanziani/portafolio/src/pages/proyectos/fabrica-de-empanadas.md

 stack: "ReactJs,FireBase"
 ---

-Este es mi proyecto final para el curso de React Js en CoderHouse.
-Consiste en una tienda en línea inspirada en la aplicación de entrega Pedidos Ya.
+Final project for the React Js course at CoderHouse.
+It consists of an online store inspired by the Orders "Pedidos Ya!" application.

-Algunas de las librerías y frameworks utilizados en este proyecto son Route, Hooks y el uso de Firebase como base de datos en tiempo real.
+Some of the libraries and frameworks used in this project are Route, Hooks and the use of Firebase as a real-time database.

-## Librerias y Frameworks:
+## Libraries and Frameworks:

 - firebase: ^9.6.11
 - react-router-dom: ^6.3.0